 2 eggs (or egg replacer for 2 eggs from health food store)

-2/3 cup of sugar (I used golden caster sugar)
+2/3 ( two thirds) of a cup of sugar (I used golden caster sugar)

 2 teaspoons of vanilla extract

 Preheat the oven to 180°C. (If you are cooking in farenheit it’s 375 F) Grease an 8 x 8″ baking pan, actually I used a 6″ x 10″ oblong ceramic baking dish and it was perfect, and line it with parchment paper then grease the parchment lightly with oil or I use cake release spray which you can get online and is a real time saver, a professional pastry chef recommended it to me years ago and I haven’t looked back.

 In a bowl, whisk together the flour salt and walnuts.

 In a double boiler, gently melt the butter and chocolate together and set aside to cool.
 I use a small pan with about an inch of water and a small metal bowl to do this.

 Using an electric mixer, beat the eggs, sugar, and vanilla for 2 to 3 minutes, or until light and fluffy.
 When the chocolate mixture is cool enough to avoid cooking the eggs, add to the egg/sugar mixture, whisk well to combine.
 Stir in the flour mixture just until incorporated.

 Pour the batter into the baking pan and bake for 20-25 minutes or until a skewer inserted in the centre comes out clean, however, I prefer to under cook them very slightly so they are moist and claggy.
 Cut into squares when cooled.